darkreader/darkreader/SECURITY.md

 # Security Policy

 Dark Reader is known to have no intentional security vulnerabilities.
-If reported, vulnerabilities will be fixed in the shortest time possible, with minimal impact possible.
+If reported, vulnerabilities will be fixed as quickly as possible, with minimal impacts to operations.

 ## Supported Versions